 On the plus side, this practice opens up a lot of time in which to notice my unconscious language patterns and think about how my word choice reflects my choices in every other aspect of life.
 Editing word by word in this way is also a great habit breaker.
-When I write ‘had’ or ‘have’ now I notice it and I stamp on it immediately.
+When I write ‘had’ or ‘have’ now I notice it.

 In the past, I’ve also overused ‘gently’, ‘lightly’, ‘quietly’, ‘a little’, ‘went’ (that’s a common one), and ‘softly’.
 As these patterns become visible to me, I ask myself with some annoyance, why not ‘fiercely’, ‘loudly’, ‘a LOT’ or ‘strode, galloped or dashed’?